Medicine of Laughter - Lighten Up on April Fools’

 Crack a few awful puns or jokes with your friends.
 Laughter has an array of benefits - with few or zero downsides.
 It sparks joy and happiness, as well as good all-around health.
 It really is the best stress relief therapy and medicine you can get.
 Loosen up.
 Live more by laughing more.

-Related Article: A Meditation to Find Your Inner Happiness
+Want to brighten your day a little more?
+Read: A Meditation to Find Your Inner Happiness next!